ACPE Numbers: Various – see listing below

 The American Society of Health-System Pharmacists is accredited by the Accreditation Council for Pharmacy Education as a provider of continuing pharmacy education.

-This online course provides a robust preparatory curriculum for the pharmacy technician preparing for the Pharmacy Technician Certification Board Specialty certification examination for Controlled Substance Diversion Prevention certification.
-Designed based on the domains, tasks, and knowledge statements developed by the PTCB for the certification examination, this course will help you prepare for the exam by identifying areas needed for in‐depth review by:
+This online course provides a robust curriculum for learning about controlled substances diversion prevention.
+Designed based on the domains, tasks, and knowledge statements developed by PTCB for their Assessment-Based Certificate Program in Controlled Substances Diversion Prevention, this course will teach you by:

 - Reviewing pertinent topics and tools and skills